How FOIA Requests Work

 When seeking information from the government through the FOIA, it is important to be specific about what information you are seeking.
 In some situations, you can ask the government to expedite your request, but you must provide a compelling reason for doing so.
 Generally, the government will only expedite FOIA requests if your life and/or liberty are at stake.

 Most FOIA requests can be made online.
 You must consent to the access of your records through either a sworn affidavit or via a notary public.

-Our Lake Oswego FOIA lawyer can guide you through the process of filing a request and help avoid common errors.
+Our Portland FOIA lawyer can guide you through the process of filing a request and help avoid common errors.
 Our team at Sarpa Law understands how to interpret information included in your immigration file and can leverage our findings to benefit your case.